Restore MediSpa Surrey

-Botox and dermal fillers are cosmetic procedures, Botox is used for dynamic wrinkles (those seen when you are making facial expressions but that disappear otherwise) of the upper face, while dermal fillers are often used for static wrinkles (wrinkles that are visible when your face is relaxed) and to plump areas of the lower face (ie. cheeks, nasolabial folds, and lips, etc.).
+Botox and dermal fillers are cosmetic procedures, we use Botox for dynamic wrinkles (those seen when you are making facial expressions but that disappear otherwise) of the upper face.
+By contrast, dermal fillers are often used for static wrinkles (wrinkles that are visible when your face is relaxed) and to plump areas of the lower face (ie. cheeks, nasolabial folds, and lips, etc.).

 We often combine Botox and Dermal Fillers to achieve your facial aesthetic goals.
 Neither treatment is universally better.
 Depending on what corrections and improvements you’re looking to achieve, we may recommend Botox, or fillers, or both based on those goals.